Knoxville Nationals: Statistics

 The event record car count is 166 cars in 1991.
 Mark Kinser has set the quickest time in qualifying a record ten times.
 Cody Darrah holds the Nationals event one lap track record with a lap 14.547 in 2009.

-Donny Schatz won the championship race in 2013 from 21st starting position, the lowest starting position for a winner.
-The previous record for the lowest position anyone had won from had been 14th by Steve Kinser in 1995 and Jerry Richert 1962.
+Donny Schatz won the championship race in 2013 from 21st starting position, the lowest starting position for a winner since the race was changed to being run in two (2) separate 25 lap segments.
+The previous record for the lowest position anyone had won from had been 14th by Steve Kinser in 1995 and Jerry Richert 1962, and both drivers accomplished this feat in a single 30 lap race without a controlled break in the middle of the race.

 Car owner Karl Kinser has graced victory lane a record 14 times with three different drivers (Dick Gaines, Steve Kinser and Mark Kinser).

 Sanctioning body

 From 1961 through 1977, the race was unsanctioned (with the exception of 1973) meaning that it was 'open competition'.
 The All Star Circuit of Champions sanctioned the 1973 event with winged cars.
 In 1978 Ted Johnson's World of Outlaws began to sanction the event, and did so through 2005.
 Because of the sanctioning body split between the WoO and National Sprint Tour in 2006, the Nationals became sanctioned under the Knoxville Raceway track rules.
 Since 2012 the WoO name has been associated with the race, but the event is still operated by Knoxville Raceway officials.